When it comes to SEO and marketing, I like quick and easy wins.

 Even though I’m committed to the long journey of blogging (10+ years and counting), I’d much rather push a few buttons and pull a few levers to get more traffic.

 Low effort.
 Big wins.
 That’s where I like to be.

 And, thankfully, there are some SEO techniques that deliver high value for low effort.

 I want to share with you one of those techniques — creating an XML sitemap.

 Now before you run away after reading the term “XML sitemap,” let me give you some good news.

-Even though an XML sitemap is considered a “technical” side of SEO, it’s not hard to make one.
-And, really, it’s not “technical” either.
+Even though an XML sitemap is on the “technical” side of SEO, it’s not hard to make one.
+And, really, it’s not that “technical” either.

 In fact, in just a few minutes you could create a really good XML sitemap.
 You don’t have to know how to code.
 You just have to know how to click.